The Challenge: Narcissistic bosses in the workplace are often a nightmare for employees

 - They are much less responsive to objective measures of their own performance

-- Their over-responsiveness to social praise tends to result in increased pace of acquisitions and premiums paid, deteriorating shareholder value
+- Their over-responsiveness to social praise tends to result in an increased pace of acquisitions and premiums paid, deteriorating shareholder value.

 Effective Strategies for Dealing with Narcissists

-First, I would argue that attempts to control, change or modify the behavior of an individual with NPD will likely be unsuccessful and backfire, based upon my review of the research and my experience coaching narcissistic leaders.
+First, I would argue that attempts to control, change, or modify the behavior of an individual with NPD will likely be unsuccessful and backfire, based on my review of the research and my experience coaching narcissistic leaders.
 My best advice would be to get as far away from them as possible.
-The help they need is with an experienced psychotherapist.
-With respect to narcissists who don’t have NPD, and exhibit less pronounced narcissistic behaviors, here are some suggestions to deal with them:
+The help they need is from an experienced psychotherapist.
+With respect to narcissists who don’t have NPD and exhibit less pronounced narcissistic behaviors, here are some suggestions to deal with them: